This week's crime report for Clay County Florida, provided by the Clay County Sheriff's Office.

 It didn’t matter Williams was only in jail for a minor possession of marijuana charge.
 Holbert sensed something didn’t add up.

-Williams didn’t understand that as long as he kept giving the agency a fake name, the longer he would be behind bars.
-So Holbert started digging deeper.
+Williams didn’t understand that the longer he kept giving the agency a fake name, the longer he would be behind bars, so Holbert started digging deeper.

 Williams told another detention deputy he was Sean West.